aws-samples/configuring-qbusiness-with-idc-tti/README.md

 For more information refer to [SAMPLES README](/samples/README.md).

 ### 4/ Q Business API Helpers
-Various Amazon Q Business API helper methods are located under `<project_home>/src/qbapi_tools` folder.
-Pydantic based data models makes it easy to de-serialize API responses in JSON.
-The helper utilities, helps parsing multi-page results and use Python generators for iterating objects improving efficiency of system resource utilization.
-To get started, review the code samples under `<project_home>/webapp` and `<project_home>/samples` to learn how to use Amazon Q Business API helper utilities for common use cases.
+Amazon Q Business API helper methods are located in the `<project_home>/src/qbapi_tools` folder.
+Pydantic based data models simplify the deserialization of JSON API responses.
+Helper utilities parse multi-page results and use Python generators to iterate objects, improving system resource utilization efficiency.
+To get started, review code samples in the `<project_home>/webapp` and `<project_home>/samples` directories to learn how to use Amazon Q Business API helper utilities for common use cases.

 ### 5/ Tutorials and guides
 Compilation of tutorials and guides to help with using Amazon Q Business identity-aware APIs are available under `<project_home>/docs`.